 Come back...be here (Swift/Wilson)

 A song about falling in love with someone who has to leave.
-The song isn't specific but I'm pretty sure it's about Jake because usually the bonus songs are written earlier on than the rest of the album and it's got the same co-writer as Treacherous which is about him.
+The song isn't specific but I'm pretty sure it's about Jake because usually the bonus songs are written earlier on than the rest of the album and he was visiting thos specific places while she was dating him.

 The moment I knew (Swift)

 A song about Jake Gyllenhaal not showing up to her 21st birthday party.
 That was the moment she first knew she wanted to break up with him.